 Inventory, lb : 0

 The stems of the Tapioca plant are woody and slender with leaves extending from the apex of the stems.
 The palm-like leaves are splayed out from a central point and are variable in size, color, number and overall shape of leaves.
 Typically there are 5 to 7 lobes that each contain a light green-yellow central vein that runs from the stem down the length of each leaf.
-It is best to consume young, tender leaves.
-Tapioca leaves have a mild flavor, similar to spinach.
+Older leaves are tough and fibrous, so is best to consume young, tender leaves.
+Tapioca Leaves have a mild, bland flavor, similar to spinach.

 Fresh Tapioca leaves are available year-round.